About the Pulmonary and Critical Care Medicine Fellowship Program

 Our fellows receive outstanding clinical and scholarly training in both pulmonary and critical care medicine, benefiting from direct experience, training, and mentorship in our comprehensive and advanced subspecialty programs including the Interventional Pulmonary Program, Pulmonary Hypertension Center of Excellence, Adult Cystic Fibrosis Program, Interstitial Lung Disease Program, Multisystem Sarcoid Clinic, and our Severe Asthma Clinic.
 Finally, our new Lung Transplantation Program is rapidly moving forward.

-Our division has expanded the last few years under the leadership of Dr. Patrick Nana-Sinkam, adding new faculty in advanced ILD, interventional pulmonary, critical care medicine, ethics, pulmonary hypertension, lung cancer, advanced asthma, and lung transplantation.
+Our division has expanded the last few years, adding new faculty in advanced ILD, interventional pulmonary, critical care medicine, ethics, pulmonary hypertension, lung cancer, advanced asthma, and lung transplantation.
 Similarly, our fellowship program has expanded from a total of 12 fellows (4 per year) to 15 fellows (5 per year).
 While that growth is exciting and has truly expanded the opportunities for our fellows, we have not lost what made us so special in the first place: a truly rich and diverse clinical experience with opportunities from research and mentorship all set in a rich, supportive, and diverse learning climate.
 Our fellows are indeed part of our division, and that collegiality remains a large part of who we are.
 It might also all add up to why both our fellows and our division consistently wins the department teaching awards year after year.
 We’re also extremely fortunate to have Dr. Patricia Sime, an internationally known and respected researcher in ILD, as our DOIM Chair and member of our division.
 Her leadership and strong support in innovation, service, education and research is inspiring.

 Finally, all of this happens in the setting of a city increasingly recognized by Forbes, Lonely Planet, NY Times, US News and others as one of the top best places to live and visit.
-Marked by an affordable cost of living, diverse neighborhoods, a vibrant food and beverage scene, good weather and outstanding parks, Richmond is also a short day trip to the beach, the mountains and DC.
+Marked by an affordable cost of living, diverse neighborhoods, a vibrant food and beverage scene, good weather and outstanding parks, Richmond is also a short-day trip to the beach, the mountains and DC.
 It’s not hard to see why so many people fall in love with the city and never leave.
 We hope you’ll take a look and come join us.

 The mission of the program is to ensure fellows: